gi0baro/weppy-REST/README.md

     }
 ```

-the REST extension will filter the input to allow just the *title* and the *is_done* fields, while with this:
+the REST extension will parse the input to allow just the *title* and the *is_done* fields, while with this:

 ```python
 from weppy.dal import Model, Field